Stepson of target in Russia probe testifies to grand jury

 #ReadLocal

+The attorney reiterated his call for the special counsel's office to back off its investigation of Corsi, saying it would be "very unwise" if it brought charges against him.
+Corsi has filed a lawsuit against Mueller and has filed a complaint with the Justice Department, alleging prosecutors tried to coerce him to give false testimony.

+A spokesman for the special counsel's office, Peter Carr, declined to comment Thursday.

-Corsi turned down a deal to plead guilty to a false-statements charge.
-He has said he didn't knowingly lie to investigators.
+Corsi also has released documents showing prosecutors offered him a deal to plead guilty to a false-statements charge.
+He has rejected the deal and says he didn't knowingly mislead investigators.

 Comments